NabilAidilreza/fast_food_website/README.md

 Utilized Flask, SQLite (DB) and Python.

-Features included such as add to cart, payment page, calculations of total items.
+Features included such as profile signin, add to cart, payment page, calculations of total items.